JoftheV/JoftheV/README.md

 JoftheV/JoftheV is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

+#automate changes to all repositories and configure API documentation and fix syntax code scripts.